jorsanpe/cpmbits/documentation/4_command_line.md

 **OPTIONS**

-  `&lt;pattern&gt;...` The pattern option allows you to run only the tests contained in the test files that match the pattern.
+  `<pattern>...` The pattern option allows you to run only the tests contained in the test files that match the pattern.
 Multiple patterns can be specified.

 ### `clean`
 Clean CPM project.
 The clean command basically removes the `recipes` directory, effectively removing any CMake recipes built and all compilation caches.